 - inside a detached ceramic battery compartment standing directly behind your "regular" round Ebi pet drinking fountain,

-- or outside any of our fountains instead of a power transformer (then you’ll have an external box with low voltage cables leading to the fountain).You can choose between a D-cell box/holder or a rechergeable Li-Ion USB battery (power pack).
+- or outside any of our fountains instead of a power transformer (then you’ll have an external box with low voltage cables leading to the fountain).You can choose between a D-cell box/holder or a rechargeable Li-Ion USB battery (power pack).
+Always keep your battery dry!

 |AA-Cell||3 to 4||alkaline||30 hours||no|